 Olympic National Park, in the northwest corner of Washington State, is off the beaten path compared to many of the other National Parks.
 It is also not as well known as parks like the Grand Canyon or Yellowstone.
 I think this is why I was delayed in my exploration and photography of this park.

 The Park is spread over several different areas and ecosystems.
 This is great for both visitors and photographers.
-There is a wide variety of setting, activities and things to do.
+There is a wide variety of settings, activities, and things to do.

 Like any rainforest, the Hoh Rainforest is captivating.
 At the same time, I found it extremely difficult to photograph.
 I prefer to photograph medium to large scenes.
 While my eyes loved everything I saw around me, any attempt to shoot something other than a small, intimate scene came out looking very busy and confusing.
 This was not something I was used to.

 The Hoh River Trail does have quite a few possibilities for intimate scenes in the forest.
-There’s three different trails there, but the main trail, the Hoh River Trail, seems to be the best.
-Go early or late to avoid bright sun spots on the trees.
+There are three different trails there, but the main trail, the Hoh River Trail, seems to be the best.
+Go early or late to avoid bright sunspots on the trees.